nusnlp/corelm/README.md

-# PrimeLM
+# CoreLM

-PrimeLM is a flexible and reusable feed-forward neural network which can be used to train neural language models and joint models (Devlin et. al, 2014), and interface with popular SMT systems like [MOSES](http://www.statmt.org/moses/).
+CoreLM is a flexible and reusable feed-forward neural network which can be used to train neural language models and joint models (Devlin et. al, 2014), and interface with popular SMT systems like [MOSES](http://www.statmt.org/moses/).
 It is implemented in Python using [Theano](http://deeplearning.net/software/theano/), which makes is easy-to-use and modify.

 ## Features